-Food giant Tyson to require vaccination for all US workers
+Tyson Foods, Microsoft to require vaccination for US workers

 However, Brian Rothenberg, spokesman for the 397,000-member United Auto Workers, said the union is against vaccine requirements because some people have religious or health concerns about vaccinations.

 Still, tougher vaccine rules are gaining traction among restaurants, bars and some big entertainment companies, both for workers and customers.
+Some employers, including the federal government and some state and local authorities, are requiring that unvaccinated workers put up with weekly testing, stopping short of an outright mandate.

 In Las Vegas, MGM Resorts International announced that unvaccinated employees would have to pay $15 to get tested for the virus onsite, or obtain a test offsite and bring in the results.
 The company also said that unvaccinated employees would not be paid for time off to quarantine if they test positive for the virus.